-Tenants are responsible for reporting any maintenance issues to Maintenance and Operations in a timely manner.
+Tenants are responsible for reporting any maintenance issues to the Facilities Department in a timely manner.
 If maintenance is not reported, the renters will be held responsible for the cost of repairs.

 Internet, cable and phone services are the responsibility of the tenants.
 The College of Idaho does not provide these services.

 The College of Idaho carries no insurance on the contents of the houses.
 Tenants should consider providing their own insurance.
 Information about Renter’s Insurance can be found in the Office of Residence Life.

 Tenants are not allowed to make copies of house keys for personal distribution.
 If this happens, the tenants will be charged for re-coring the house entrances.
 Requests for additional keys can be made from Facilities.

 Pets are allowed in the College's rental houses only under limited conditions.
 For more information, refer to the student handbook.

 The College of Idaho maintains the rental house yards.
 If a tenant has concerns or requests regarding the yard, please direct these to Facilities.

 Tenants are welcome to double bedrooms.
 No more than two tenants can occupy one bedroom.
 Tenants are not permitted to live in basement areas, as none have sufficient egress.

 Houses rent for the equivalent of $300 per month if the tenant lives in a single room.
 If a room has double occupancy, then each tenant is charged the equivalent of $200 per month.